hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 The BlockStore
 ==============

-The BlockStore contains all the blocks in the current block chain, that is the list of blocks from the current chain head back to the Genesis blocks.
+The BlockStore contains all the blocks in the current blockchain - that is, the list of blocks from the current chain head back to the Genesis blocks.
 Blocks from forks are not included in the BlockStore.
 The BlockStore also includes a reference to the head of the current chain.
 It is expected to be coherent at